-Southern Africa is surrounded by the Indian and the South Atlantic Ocean.
+Southern Africa is surrounded by the Indian and the South Atlantic OceanOceans.
 Along its east and south coasts flows the Agulhas Current.
 This warm water current flows through the Madagascar Street southeastward along the coast, overshoots when reaching the southernmost tip of the continent, the Cape Agulhas, and turns back into the Indian Ocean in the Retroflection area southwest of the continent as the Agulhas Return Current (Beal et al., 2011).
 A small fraction of the Agulhas Current leaves the Cape Basin and continues into the South Atlantic (Tim et al., 2018).
 This proportion is called Agulhas leakage.
-The Agulhas Current System impacts the precipitation in southern Africa (Imbol Nkwinkwa et al., 2021; Nkwinkwa Njouodo et al., 2018; Cheng et al., 2018) (Imbol Nkwinkwa et al., 2021; Nkwinkwa Njouodo et al., 2018; Cheng et al., 2018; Jury, 2015; Reason, 2001).
-Especially for the southeast coast, the air masses that reach the continent accumulate heat and moisture by traveling from the Indian Ocean over the warm Agulhas Current towards the continent, favoring favouring precipitation in that region (Imbol Nkwinkwa et al., 2021).
-The sea surface temperature (SST) of the Agulhas Current also impacts South African precipitation indirectly via El Niño-Southern Oscillation (ENSO) (Jury, 2015).
-The Benguela Upwelling System, one of the four Eastern Boundary Upwelling Systems, is located along the southwest coast.
-Its cold surface water impacts the moisture and heat content of the air masses above, leading to foggy conditions along the shore line and desert conditions further inland (Reason, 2017).
-Due to its unique location between the trades and westerlies and the currents along its coast in the adjacent oceans, climatic changes in this region are linked to changes of these various drivers.
-Precipitation over the past decades displays long-term changes, Station data shows that precipitation in the WRZ has decreased (?Wolski et al., 2021) whereas gridded observational data sets and reanalysis data indicate an increase (Onyutha, 2018; MacKellar et al., 2014).
-By contrast, precipitation Precipitation trends in the WRZ based on observations depend on the time period and on whether annual means or the actual rainfall season is analysed.
+The Agulhas Current System impacts the precipitation in southern Africa (Imbol Nkwinkwa et al., 2021; Nkwinkwa Njouodo

+- et al., 2018; Cheng et al., 2018; Jury, 2015; Reason, 2001).
+Especially for the southeast coast, the air masses that reach the continent accumulate heat and moisture by traveling travelling from the Indian Ocean over the warm Agulhas Current towards the continent, favouring precipitation in that region (Imbol Nkwinkwa et al., 2021).
+The sea surface temperature temperatures (SST) of the Agulhas Current also impacts impact South African precipitation indirectly via the El Niño-Southern Oscillation (ENSO) (Jury, 2015).
+The Benguela Upwelling System, one of the four Eastern Boundary Upwelling Systems, is located along - 30 the southwest coast.
+Its cold surface water impacts waters impact the moisture and heat content of the air masses above, leading to foggy conditions along the shore line shoreline and desert conditions further inland (Reason, 2017).
+Due to its unique location between the trades and westerlies and the currents along its coast in the adjacent oceans, climatic changes in this region are linked to changes of in these various drivers.
+Precipitation over the past decades displays long-term changes.
+Precipitation trends in the WRZ based on observations depend on the time period and on whether annual means or the - actual rainfall season is analysed.
 A drying is detected for the winter rainfall season over the recent past (1987-2016) (Roffe et al., 2021) whereas a wettening was found over longer periods (1960-2010) for the winter rainfall season alone and for annual precipitation (MacKellar et al., 2014).
 Wolski et al. (2021) found negative trends of annual means for the long period 1900-2017 and for the recent past 1981-2017, positive trends for the period 1933-2014, and mixed trends for the periods 1981-2014 and 1933-2017.
 This shows that trends over periods including the drought 2015-2017 are generally negative.
-Ndebele et al. (2020) analysed the observed rainfall of one station in Cape Town and found again that trends depend on the considered period.
+Ndebele et al. - 40 (2020) analysed the observed rainfall of one station in Cape Town and found again that trends depend on the considered period.
 Rainfall increased over the periods 1841-1900 and 1930-1970 but decreased when the long period from 1900 to 2016 is analysed.
-Gridded observational data indicate mostly an increase in the winter rainfall season for several time periods (Onyutha, 2018) .
-Precipitation in the SRZ in austral summer (December-January-February, DJF) has either increased or no trend has been detectedin both data.
-This happens in both types of datasets (Onyutha, 2018; MacKellar et al., 2014; Kruger and Nxumalo, 2017) , station observations and gridded fields (Onyutha, 2018; Kruger and Nxumalo, 2017; MacKellar et al., 2014).
-The prevailing wind systems, the trade winds and westerlies, have also shifted in the past and are projected to further shift poleward (Tim et al., 2019).
-This may not only cause changes in precipitation directly but probably also via changes in the Agulhas Current System.
-The Agulhas Current has weakened (Schwarzkopf et al., 2019) and shifted poleward (Yang et al., 2016), the Agulhas leakage has intensified (Tim et al., 2018) and both are projected to continue to do so their past trends in the 21st century (?).
-(Ivanciu et al., 2022a).
-As southern Africa is prone to changes via anthropogenic climate change due to changes in the wind systems, in the ocean currents and in air and ocean temperatures, we investigate here the current state of precipitation, the past and future precipitation trends and the impact of the Agulhas Current System on precipitation.
+Gridded observational data indicate mostly an increase in the winter rainfall season for several time periods (Onyutha, 2018).
+Precipitation in the SRZ in austral summer (December-January-February, DJF) has either increased or no trend has been detected.
+This happens in both types of datasets, station observations and gridded fields (Onyutha, 2018; Kruger and Nxumalo, 2017, Mark 1990, 2014).